-- 6.1 Race Group and Karts: Each run group and kart number will be called out via the PA prior to each session. - 6.2 Pre-Grid and Release: It is the responsibility of each driver to be ready on time, with all of their safety gear on, and in the correct kart prior to the session starting.
+- 6.2 Pre-Grid and Release: It is the responsibility of each driver to be ready on time, with all of their safety gear on, and in the correct kart prior to the session starting.
 Once the session is ready to start, drivers will be released from the grid one at a time with a small gap in between each kart.
-Swerving back and forth is not allowed at any time, and drivers may be penalized if they do so. - 6.3 Entering/Exiting Pit Lane: Drivers are to stay on the far left side of the track when entering or exiting the Pit Lane, and should raise a hand in the air especially when coming into the pits at the end of a session.
-Racing Karts do not have brake lights, and the hand in the air warns the drivers behind that you are slowing down.

-- 6.4 Starts and Restarts: During practice and qualifying it is up to the drivers to get a clean lap, with the session starting once the first kart hits the track.
-In races, drivers are to circulate around the circuit until reaching the back straight, where they will then proceed forward to their respective start boxes, where an official will point them to their correct spot.
-Once all drivers are set, the Official will signal them to be ready, and will send them onto the front straight for a rolling start of the race.
+Swerving back and forth is not allowed at any time, and drivers may be penalized if they do so. - 6.3 Entering/Exiting Pit Lane: Drivers are to stay on the far left side of the track when entering or exiting the Pit Lane, and should raise a hand in the air, especially when coming into the pits at the end of a session.
+Racing Karts do not have brake lights, and the hand in the air warns the drivers behind that you are slowing down. - 6.4 Starts and Restarts: During practice and qualifying, it is up to the drivers to get a clean lap, with the session starting once the first kart hits the track.
+In races, drivers are to circulate the circuit until reaching the back straight, where they will then proceed forward to their respective start boxes, where an official will point them to their correct spot.
+Once all drivers are set, the Official will signal them to be ready and will send them onto the front straight for a rolling start of the race.
 The race begins once the green flag waves, with no passing until after the start line.
-If there is a need for a restart after a session stoppage, it will be handled in the same way. - 6.5 After The Checkered: Drivers are to continue around the circuit to the Pit Entry Lane without cutting the track, and without driving erratically.
-Once in the Pit Lane they must slowly drive up to the charging stations before getting out of the kart.
+If there is a need for a restart after a session stoppage, it will be handled in the same way. - 6.5 After The Checkered: Drivers are to continue around the circuit to the Pit Entry Lane without cutting the track and without driving erratically.
+Once in the Pit Lane, they must slowly drive up to the charging stations before getting out of the kart.
 If any penalties need to be administered, an official will notify you after you have parked.